jmgilman/glab/kube/README.md

   * `kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/metallb.yaml`
 * If this is the first time installing, generate the secret:
   * `kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"`
+* Create the ConfigMap
+  * `kubectl create -f loadbalancer.yml`

-To use it, assign a service the LoadBalancer type and optionally specify a address pool to assign from:
+To use it, assign a service the LoadBalancer type and optionally specify an address pool to assign from:
 ```yaml
 apiVersion: v1
 kind: Service